 Can I post-pone my studies at DAAP?
 (Continuing Students)

 This option is available to DAAP students but should be approached with an abundance of caution and with the input of an advisor.
 In considering the options, students need to weigh the following:

 - A spot in the next cohort cannot be guaranteed.
 Cohorts are planned based on available resources and space and large fluctuations in numbers cannot be accommodated without impacting the integrity of instruction.
 While any student can opt to take time off from a program, DAAP unfortunately cannot guarantee that a spot will be available for them in the next cohort.
 DAAP has studio enrollment limits to ensure that every student is receiving a quality experience with personalized attention.
 A student returning from a leave should understand that students accepted into the next cohort will have priority at registration.
-After students in the next cohort register for their 2021 fall semester, DAAP will review space availability and enroll students returning from a leave if space remains.
-Students would most likely learn this decision late in spring 2021.

 - Students should research what this decision means to their eligibility for their specific scholarship.

 - There could also be implications for students who receive financial aid.
 In some cases, student loans may become due during a gap period.